It's Never Too Late for Parents to Talk to Their Students about Alcohol

 The results showed that if parents followed the handbooks’ recommendations and talked to their students before they started college, those students who were abstainers or light drinkers were more likely to remain so, while those who were heavy drinkers were more likely to drink less.
 The best time, the researchers found, was during the summer, before students arrived on campus.

-We encourage you to partner with us to have conversations about alcohol use with your son or daughter prior to their arrival at Macalester.
+We encourage you to partner with us to have conversations about alcohol use with your student prior to their arrival at Macalester.
 During August, incoming Macalester students are required to complete an alcohol abuse prevention online module entitled “Alcohol.Edu”.
-As a parent, you can sign into the Alcohol.Edu course and explore it for yourself.
-Remember this course does not open until August 4, 2014.
-You can find the web address here:

 If you are interested in more information about talking to your student about alcohol use, you may find these resources helpful: